tywerbicki/SIMD_Practice/README.md

 ### random_simd.c

-This program uses simd intrinsics to generate uniform and normal random vectors very quickly. <br>
+This program uses simd intrinsics to generate uniform and normal random vectors very quickly.

 Because this program uses some AVX2 intrinsics, the CPU architecture must be specified to the compiler via the `-march` compiler flag.
-Additionally, the `math.h` header file must be linked via the compiler flag `-lm`. <br>
+Additionally, the `math.h` header file must be linked via the linker flag `-lm`. <br/>
 As an example: `gcc <random_simd.c> -o <test.exe> -mavx -march=znver2 -lm`

 ### correlation.cpp